 This can be a slowly growing cancer, which means that it may remain in the prostate without spreading for quite some time.
 However, it’s also possible that you could suffer from a fast-spreading tumor, which is why early detection is essential.
 The best way to discover that you might be affected by prostate cancer is by learning more about the screening and who may get this type of cancer.

 A person’s risk of developing prostate cancer will increase as they get older.
 Men who have a family history of prostate cancer are much more likely to develop prostate cancer.
 African American men have a higher risk of developing prostate cancer.
 Lifestyle can also play an important role in the development or prevention of prostate cancer.

 Potential Symptoms of Prostate Cancer

-In the early stages of prostate cancer, the symptoms can be very difficult to detect, which is problematic since this is the best time to receive treatment.
-If your prostate cancer has developed to a more advanced stage, some of the symptoms that could affect you include bone pain, difficulties with urinating, erectile dysfunction, blood in your semen, and general discomfort in the pelvic area.
+In the early stages of prostate cancer, there are likely to be no symptoms.
+In rare cases of prostate cancer that has spread, some of the symptoms that could occur include bone pain, difficulties with urinating, decreased force in the stream of urine, erectile dysfunction, unintended weight loss, and general discomfort in the pelvic area.
 You should see a doctor if you notice any of these signs and symptoms.

 Men in their 50s are encouraged to discuss the benefits of regular screening with their primary doctor.
 Patients may need to have these conversations at age 40 if they are black, have a family history of prostate cancer, or have other risk factors.

 If you go to a prostate cancer screening, the two main tests are a digital rectal exam and a blood test.
 A digital rectal exam involves the doctor inserting a gloved and lubricated finger into the rectum in order to examine the prostate and evaluate it for texture, size, and shape, while the blood test is called a prostate-specific antigen or more commonly called a PSA.